 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Powers Real Estate Services, LLC will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+It is important to note that while this amount is probably the most accurate indication of what a property is worth, it may not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Powers Real Estate Services, LLC will help you discover the most accurate property value, so you can make the most informed real estate decisions.